 Maligne Canyon is home to the Canadian Rockies’ most spectacular ice walk.
 Descend to the frozen creek bed and be dazzled by natural ice sculptures and 30+ metre high ice falls.
 For your safety, Parks Canada recommends going on a guided hike.
 Pursuit or SunDog Tour Company will outfit you with warm boots, helmets, and traction devices; provide transportation; and your knowledgeable guide can tell you all about the terrain, flora, and fauna.

-For more information, please read our story: Hike and dine at Maligne Canyon.
+For more information, please read our story: Hike and Dine at Maligne Canyon.

 2. Ski at Marmot Basin